‘M5’ Global Financial Markets

 Comparing Asset Classes

-Jumping to a base at the end of 1999, Chart-07 shows rates of return since then.
-Once more, an extremely mature bond cycle has produced returns towering over the other assets.
+Jumping to a base anchored at the end of 1999, Chart-07 shows annualised rates of return from 31.12.1999 to date.